Einstein on the Beach (For an Eggman): Background

-According to Counting Crows frontman Adam Duritz, "Einstein on the Beach" was first recorded around 1991, shortly after the band first formed, as a home recording.
-Duritz believed the song would have been ignored, so it was not included on the band's debut album, August and Everything After.
-In 1994, however, when Geffen Records asked Duritz for a song to include on the rarities album DGC Rarities Volume 1, he allowed them to use "Einstein on the Beach" on the compilation.
+According to Counting Crows frontman Adam Duritz, "Einstein on the Beach (For an Eggman)" was first recorded around 1991, shortly after the band first formed, as a home recording.
+He believed the song would have been ignored, so it was not included on the band's debut album, August and Everything After (1993).

+The following year, however, when Geffen Records asked Duritz for a song to include on the rarities album DGC Rarities Volume 1 (1994), he allowed them to use "Einstein" on the compilation.
 Upon hearing it, the label saw the song as a hit, so it was serviced to radio stations and gained popularity, reaching number one on the Billboard Modern Rock Tracks chart for the week of August 13, 1994.

-This success caused Duritz dismay, as he was afraid the listeners of their songs would turn on them due to overexposure (citing fellow rock band Hootie & the Blowfish as an example), so the band scaled down their promotion and refused to make a music video for their single "Rain King".
+The success of "Einstein" caused Duritz dismay, however, as he was afraid the listeners of their songs would turn on them due to overexposure (citing fellow rock band Hootie & the Blowfish as an example), so the band scaled down their promotion and also refused to make a music video for their single "Rain King".

-The message of "Einstein on the Beach" can be seen as the achievements that come about by accepting failure, although Duritz claimed the song was a facetious creation.
-In an interview with Songfacts, Duritz did admit the song had some meaning, saying, "It sort of takes the idea of, what if you're someone who's a brilliant mathematician like Albert Einstein or any of us doing creative work on something that seems so clean and brilliant, and then it turns out to be an atomic bomb.
+The message of "Einstein on the Beach (For an Eggman)" can be seen as the achievements that come about by accepting failure, although Duritz claimed the song was a facetious creation.
+In an interview with Songfacts, Duritz did admit the song had some meaning:

+"It sort of takes the idea of, what if you're someone who's a brilliant mathematician like Albert Einstein or any of us doing creative work on something that seems so clean and brilliant, and then it turns out to be an atomic bomb.
 It's your idea, which is so amazing and graceful in and of itself, but it turns into something not so great."

 Duritz also stated he liked the song, specifying its good harmony and the enthusiasm of his voice, and he still listens to it occasionally.